Best Hotels in Paris: From Palace Hotels to Saint-Germain Boutiques (2026)

 Price: €900–10,000/night | Location: 31 Avenue George V, 8th

-The Four Seasons George V is Paris’s most consistently excellent palace hotel — the extraordinary flower arrangements (the art director Jeff Leatham’s arrangements in the lobby are changed three times weekly and are a Paris cultural attraction in their own right), the extraordinary Le Cinq restaurant (Christian Le Squer, three Michelin stars), the finest spa in Paris, and the Avenue George V location (between the Champs-Élysées and the Seine).
+The Four Seasons George V is Paris’s most consistently excellent palace hotel — famous first for its flower arrangements (the art director Jeff Leatham’s lobby displays are changed three times weekly and are a Paris cultural attraction in their own right), then for Le Cinq (Christian Le Squer, three Michelin stars), the best spa in Paris, and the Avenue George V location between the Champs-Élysées and the Seine.

 5-Star and Boutique Luxury